-The size and extent of the Inca Empire is breathtaking.
+The Classic Hiram Bingham Inca Trail to Machu Picchu needs to be experienced to be believed.
+The shher size and extent of the Inca Empire is breathtaking.
 Their monuments are immense and impressive.
-However at such a high altitude, it is essential we acclimatise so that we can fully appreciate this amazing country and civilization.
-We will use these sites before the trek to acclimatise and give us a deeper understanding of the country we are about to walk through.
+At such a high altitude, it is essential we acclimatise so that we can fully appreciate this amazing country and civilization.
+We will visit these sites before the trek to acclimatise and give us a deeper understanding of the country we are about to walk through.

 - Walk in the footsteps of the great archeologists Hiram Bingham

-- Follow the same trail he pioneered up the Sacred Valley
+- Follow the same trail Hiram Bingham pioneered up the Sacred Valley

 - Explore amazing Inca ruins culminating in the greatest of all, Machu Picchu